Commercial, Business, and Labor Law Courses

 Entrepreneurship and the Law

-This seminar examines how the law and legal counsel influence innovation and entrepreneurship in the US, including by micro-enterprises and high-growth disruptors.
+This seminar examines how the law and legal counsel influence innovation and entrepreneurship in the US, whether by micro-enterprises or high-growth disruptors.
 The seminar explores the position of the entrepreneur in society, in the economy, and in our constitutional framework, in order to analyze the entrepreneur's fundamental legal needs.
 We survey legal questions particular to start-ups, including strategies for structuring a business organization, financing, and protecting intellectual property.
 Assignments require students to research issues that apply to hypothetical and real start-ups and practice lawyerly skills like strategic planning, negotiation, drafting, and counseling.
-Students' grades will be based on active participation, short written assignments, and a research paper.
-Students who have taken LAWS 53188 The Lawyer as an Entrepreneur: Analyzing & Evaluating Early-Stage Ventures may not enroll in this class.
+Students' grades will be based on active participation, short written assignments, some out-of-class work and group projects and a research paper.
+Cumulatively, the papers should total 6000-7500 words.

 Previously: